 Norcia is a marvelous medieval town in Southeastern Umbria, blessed by fresh mountain air and by the breeding of pigs.
 Already in the IX century the delicious animal represented a main source of income for the locals.
 One can modestly say that they have a long standing expertise in making the best sausages of the world.
 This simple and hearty sauce is available in most restaurants in Umbria and prepared regularly in Umbrian home kitchens.

-- 4 tablespoon whipping cream or creamy ricotta
+- 4 tablespoon heavy cream or whipping cream or ricotta

 - 1/2 cup white wine